Magnetic response and antiferromagnetic correlations in strained kagome ribbons: Numerical Results

 \section{Numerical Results}

-We set $t=1$ as the energy unit, $\hbar=1$ hereafter, and ensure that the system is in the half-filling regime by setting $\varepsilon_0=-U/2$.
+We set $t=1$ as the energy unit and $\hbar=1$ hereafter, and ensure that the system is in the half-filling regime by setting $\varepsilon_0=-U/2$.
 We explore values of $U$ from $U=5$ to $U=20$, corresponding to different phases of the system.
 For large values of $U$, the system is well described by an antiferromagnetic Heisenberg model \cite{PhysRevB.104.L121118}.
-The number of sites in the kagome nanoribbon increases rapidly with $L_x$ and $L_y$, $N=L_y(3L_x+2)$; we focus our analysis on a system with $L_x=12$ and $L_y=3$, that under periodic boundary conditions corresponds to the YC6 cylinder in Ref.~\cite{Yan2011}.
+The number of sites in the kagome nanoribbon increases rapidly with $L_x$ and $L_y$, $N=L_y(3L_x+2)$; we focus our analysis on a system with $L_x=12$ and $L_y=3$. {Whenever the ribbon is folded along the $\boldsymbol{\hat{\text{e}}_2}$ direction into a cylinder, with sites periodically coupled as indicated by red dashed lines in Fig.~\ref{schematic_ribbon}, we call such arrangement the \textit{long cylinder geometry (LCG)}, which} corresponds to the YC6 cylinder in Ref.~\cite{yan_spin_liquid_2011}.
+On completely open boundaries, however, the configuration will be referred to as the \emph{flat ribbon geometry (FRG)}.
 We have allowed DMRG link dimension up to 5000, resulting in truncation errors typically less than 10$^{-6}$.